Pool56/Climate-Witness-Chain-/README.md

 Originality
 The uniqueness is integration of services from Watsonx with IBM's ESG software such as Environmental Intelligence Suite as well as use of  the Cognos analytics
-Another creative aspect is designing detailed text files and pdf documents from IBM SkillsBuild which enables users to understand the functionality of IBM software such as Watsonx.
-Assistant.
+Another creative aspect is designing detailed text files and pdf documents from IBM SkillsBuild which enables users to understand the functionality of IBM software such as Watsonx.ai.